lskk/motionrecorder1/README.md

 For Zenfone 5Z, target of 55 Hz consistently achieves ~40 Hz with 3 sensors, interpolation/resampling (both upsampling and downsampling) will be necessary.

+WARNING: react-native-svg-charts rendering is significantly reducing sensor performance.
+BarChart is fastest, followed by LineChart-curveLinear, then LineChart-curveStep.

+## TODOs

+* [ ] Resample
-TODO: check with Samsung A50 and Vivo Y17.
+* [ ] check with Samsung A50 and Vivo Y17.
 We may need to interpolate in-between samples.
+* [ ] Gravitation vector.
+* [ ] GPS.

 ## miniSEED channels